huggingface/blog/sql-console.md

 - user: cfahlgren1
 ---

 Datasets use has been exploding and Hugging Face has become the default home for many datasets.

-## Datasets Growth

 Each month, as the amount of datasets uploaded to the Hub increases, so does the need to query, filter and discover them.

 ![Dataset Monthly Creations](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/sql_console/dataset_monthly_creations.png)
 _Datasets created on Hugging Face Hub each month_